tieututinhoc/piracy/docs/android.md

 - [GraphenOS](https://grapheneos.org/) - Hardened OS for e.g. Google Pixel.
 - [LineageOS](https://lineageos.org/) - LineageOS, one of the biggest an well maintained alternative to Google's AOSP.
 Google apps (short: gapps) - can be optionally installed.
 - [Replicaant](https://replicant.us/) - Replicant is a fully free Android distribution running on several devices, a free software mobile operating system putting the emphasis on freedom and privacy/security.
+- [CalyxOS](https://anonym.to/?https://calyxos.org/) - Similar like GraphenOS, supports some Google Pixel Devices.